danwwagner/KSURCTJavaCode/README.md

 * The C key opens the robot's hand in order to grasp/release objects.

 #### Events
-* In the case of a disconnection from the robot, a timeout of ten seconds is initiated in order to prevent hammering the robot with connect requests.
+* In the case of a disconnection from the robot, a timeout of ten seconds is initiated in order to prevent bombarding the robot with connect requests.
 * The GUI will attempt to connect to the robot if it has a valid IP address entered.
   * An invalid IP address will result in no action taken by the GUI.